Kubernetes Course Labs

 You can get the logs from any type of application running in a Pod.
 You can also execute commands inside the Pod container and see the output:

-kubectl exec whoami -- /app/whoami
+kubectl exec whoami -- date

-Let's try another app:
+Let's try another Pod:

 📋 Deploy the new app from labs/pods/specs/sleep-pod.yaml and check it is running.